jkohrt7/HW1_Horiseon_marketing/README.md

 ## Credit
 Much of the original webpage was provided by Trilogy Education Services as part of the UNC Full-Stack Coding Bootcamp.

+## License
+This repo is licensed under the MIT license; see LICENSE.txt in the root directory for more info.
+MIT License Copyright (c) [2021] [Jared Kohrt]